 Free WFH productivity tools

 There are also plenty of free tools available for anyone to use.
-From time-tracking apps to budgeting tools and task management software, you can make your work life easier – and better!
+From time management applications to budgeting tools and task management software, you can make your work life easier – and better!

 Trello – A task management app that allows you to assign tasks and collaborate with others.
 This is great for working collaboratively, while also being able to visualize exactly where things are in your workflow.
 Whether you have regular daily action points or a longer-term work project, it’s incredibly helpful for keeping everybody organized.